-21. Financial Risk Management Objectives and Policies
+14. Financial Risk Management Objectives and Policies

-The Company's principal financial instruments are composed of cash and cash equivalents, receivables, short-term investments, debt reserve account, equity investments designated at FVTOCI, accrued expenses and other current liabilities, short-term loans, short-term commercial papers and long-term debts.
-The main purpose of these financial instruments is to raise finances for the Company's operations.
+The Group's principal financial instruments are composed of cash and cash equivalents, short-term cash investments, equity investments designated at FVOCI, loans payable and long-term debts.
+The main purpose of these financial instruments is to raise finances for the Group's operations.

-The main risks arising from the Company's financial instruments are credit risk, liquidity risk, equity price risk and foreign currency risk.
-The Company's BOD and management review and agree on the policies for managing each of these risks and these are summarized below.
+The Group has various other financial assets and liabilities such as trade and other receivables and accounts payable and other current liabilities which arise directly from its operations.
+The main risks arising from the Group's financial instruments are credit risk, liquidity risk, and market risk (interest rate risk, equity price risk and foreign currency risk).

+Management reviews and the BOD approves policies for managing each of these risks which are summarized below.